 Compared to the single cylinder models of the time, the new parallel twin engines were faster, and provided a smoother power delivery.
 Even when compared to their loping V-twin brethren, the parallel configuration still ruled supreme.
-Rather than having one large bang followed by three silent cycles like a single cylinder engine would, the parallel twin could trigger two smaller, more manageable explosions in the same space of time, making it easy for the engine to convert the power that has been generated into nice, smooth acceleration.
-It’s no wonder that the early parallel twin machines were such a success on the race tracks of their era.
+Rather than having one large bang followed by three silent cycles like a single cylinder engine would, the inline twin could trigger two smaller, more manageable explosions in the same space of time, making it easy for the engine to convert the power that has been generated into nice, smooth acceleration.
+It’s no wonder that the early straight twin machines were such a success on the race tracks of their era.

 The Top 10 Parallel Twin Engine Bikes On The Market!